DynoCC/Dyno-Custom-Commands/Moderation Commands/Verification Command Groups/Verification Commands/README.md

 Note: This page was written assuming your server's prefix is `?`.

 Credit to [redstonedesigner](https://github.com/redstonedesigner)#9530 and [advaith](https://github.com/advaith1)#9121 for this page!
-Commands made by advaith and Olybear
+Commands made by advaith and Olybear9.